-- The property has never been finished and the walls have never been plastered. - The site is completely overgrown and ivy is beginning to take hold over the front of the dwelling.
+- The property has never been finished and the walls have never been plastered. - The site is completely overgrown - A number of air vents are open. - All other properties in the estate are in good conidtion

 The local authority considers the site meets the definition of Derelict Site under the Derelict Sites Act 1990 for the following reasons: